Who We Are

 Dr. Cherkasskaya earned her doctorate in clinical psychology from the Graduate Center and City College of the City University of New York, completed a clinical psychology internship at Mount Sinai Beth Israel, and a postdoctoral fellowship at the Counseling and Psychological Services at Columbia University.
 She subsequently served as a staff psychologist at Columbia University where she provided evaluations, short-term and long-term psychotherapy, couples therapy, and group therapy to graduate and undergraduate students and was part of the trauma team as well as the sex and gender identity team.
 As part of her contribution to outreach and psycho-educational efforts, she developed a program for students who were coping with the stresses and traumas of doing international fieldwork, particularly in the humanitarian and development sectors.

-Dr. Cherkasskaya completed a two-year Transference-Focused Psychotherapy Program at the Columbia University Center for Psychoanalytic Training and Research.
-She also completed introductory coursework in Emotionally Focused Couples Therapy (EFT) at the Ackerman Institute for the Family as well as a course in Psychoanalytic Couples Therapy at the New York Psychoanalytic Society & Institute.
+Dr. Cherkasskaya also completed introductory coursework in Emotionally Focused Couples Therapy (EFT) at the Ackerman Institute for the Family as well as a course in Psychoanalytic Couples Therapy at the New York Psychoanalytic Society & Institute.

 Dr. Cherkasskaya presents and writes on the psychological processes involved in women’s experience of sexual desire.